 - Related Content: USPS Tracking Number Not Working: What to Do?

-What Happens to Your Package After a USPS No Access to Delivery Location?
+What Happens to Your Package After This Alert?

 After the USPS worker has not been able to deliver your mail item successfully, it will be returned to the post office and held there.